uyuni-project/uyuni-rfc/accepted/0000-basic-orchestration.md

 # Alternatives
 [alternatives]: #alternatives

-- What other designs/options have been considered?
+- Use the Thorium Complex Reactor instead of Orchestration ?
-- What is the impact of not doing this?
+- Create a separate entity hierarchy for orchestration instead of reusing Action ?

 # Unresolved questions
 [unresolved]: #unresolved-questions